davidaramant/blog-content/content/post/the-buddhabrot-part-1.md

 #### Aside - 68.7 gigapixels?
 What a weird number

 Now, the number 68.7 might jump out at you because it doesn't sound very computer-sciencey.
-How you refer to the size depends on whether you consider a gigapixel to be 1,000 or 1,024 pixels.
+How you refer to the size depends on whether you consider a kilopixel to be 1,000 or 1,024 pixels.
 If you go by 1,024, the size is actually 64 gigapixels.
 Since the only people who actually *care* about megapixels are camera manufacturers (and they cheat as much as they can get away with) I'll go for the more impressive number.

 In unambiguous terms, the final rendering is 68,719,476,736 pixels (262,144 by 262,144).